algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 `testLoad.asm` Contains the assembly code to test the load of a value from memory into a register.

-`testStoreAddr.asm` Contains the assembly code to test the store of the value of a register into memory address.
+`testStore.asm` Contains the assembly code to test the store of the value of a register into memory address.

-`testCompare.asm` Contains the assembly code to test the compare of two values.
+`testCmp.asm` Contains the assembly code to test the compare of two values.

 `testJump.asm` Contains the assembly code to test the jump without condition.